espressomd/espresso/doc/sphinx/introduction.tex.rst

+.. include:: defs.rst

 Introduction
 ============

-is a simulation package designed to perform Molecular Dynamics (MD) and Monte Carlo (MC) simulations.
-It is meant to be a universal tool for simulations of a variety of soft matter systems. features a broad range of interaction potentials which opens up possibilities for performing simulations using models with different levels of coarse-graining.
+|es| is a simulation package designed to perform Molecular Dynamics (MD) and
+Monte Carlo (MC) simulations.
+It is meant to be a universal tool for simulations of a variety of soft matter systems. |es| features a broad range of interaction potentials which opens up possibilities for performing simulations using models with different levels of coarse-graining.
 It also includes modern and efficient algorithms for treatment of